nsec/the-internet/README.md

 to run a very recent kernel.

 # Starting the whole thing
-This tool is meant to be run on a machine or inside a container on whcih a LXD daemon is running.
+This tool is meant to be run on a machine or inside a container on which a LXD daemon is running.

+First build it with:
+ - go get -v -x github.com/nsec/the-internet

 Creating an Internet simulation is basically as simple as:
- - ./the-internet create <path>
+ - the-internet create \<path\>
- - ./the-internet start
+ - the-internet start

 Generate an html/js map of your Internet with:
- - ./the-internet generate-map <destination path>
+ - the-internet generate-map \<destination path\>

 You can stop the simulation with:
- - ./the-internet stop
+ - the-internet stop

 Or create a new one by calling the start command again.

 Finally, once you want it all off your disk, you can call:
- - ./the-internet destroy
+ - the-internet destroy